Andr3w0w3n/BNRQ/README.md

 RenderScript.py : *This is a python script built for the program to run in Nuke.
 It opens a designated project and renders it.
 		Returning an exit code that the program may use to display errors if any occur.*

-Settigns.py : *This is the class that runs and manages settings for the pyqt application.*
+Settings.py : *This is the class that runs and manages settings for the pyqt application.*
-	***Note****:Settings are not saved in an file, so the application basically only has temporary settings atm*
+	***Note***:*Settings are not saved in an file, so the application basically only has temporary settings atm*

 setup.py : *This is for construction of the executable.
 It is used to make the .spec file*